microsoft/pxt/docs/writing-docs/macros.md

 ### codecard

-Renders one or more codecards as JSON into cards
+To render one or more code cards as JSON into cards, use **codecard**.

     ```codecard
     [{